-Subsection (h) contains a provision to protect the rights of a bona fide purchaser by stating that vacating, setting aside, or reversing any judgment under the act will not impair any right or title acquired by any bona fide purchaser for value under the judgment.
+Subsection (h) contains a provision to protect the rights of a bona fide purchaser by stating that vacating, setting aside, or reversing any judgment under the Act will not impair any right or title acquired by any bona fide purchaser for value under the judgment.
 Therefore, it may be impossible to recover property that had been attached to satisfy a default judgment, although the servicemember would have the right to damages for the value of the property.

-Stay of proceedings when servicemember has notice.
+Stays of proceedings when servicemember has notice.

 Sec.
 202 (50 U.S.C. app. § 522).
-A court must stay further proceedings in civil litigation, including any child custody proceeding, where the servicemember's ability to participate in the litigation, as either the plaintiff30 or the defendant, is materially affected by absence due to military service.
+A court must stay further proceedings in civil litigation where the servicemember's ability to participate in the litigation is materially affected by absence due to military service.
 It applies to servicemembers who are in military service or within 90 days after termination or release from military service.
-An amendment to